Skatoony: Format

-The show's format is that three child contestants and three cartoon character contestants, making 6 contestants in all, compete in a quiz show lasting three rounds.
+The show's format is that three child contestants and three cartoon character contestants, making six contestants in all, compete in a quiz show lasting three rounds.
 At the end of each of the first two rounds, the two lowest scoring contestants are eliminated.
 The first round is always Bang On! or Bogus?, a rapid-fire true-or-false questioning round; with "Bang On!" meaning true, and "Bogus!" meaning false.
 The last two rounds vary between episodes.
 As contestants are eliminated, they are usually catapulted out of their seats as the hosts (and the remaining contestants) sing "You're Outta Here!".
-The losing contestants are catapulted into a factory containing a nasty thing like 'Compost World' or 'Leftover School Dinners Dump' or 'Dirty Diaper Factory' or 'Concrete Pillow Factory', and then they are (sometimes) not seen for the remainder of the episode.
-Vignettes featuring eliminated animated contestants (and on occasion, eliminated child contestants) interacting with Chudd or the Earl (as well, on Skatoony North America, Charles La Puck, their boss [Tony Eagle-Eyes in the UK]) also appear during the progression of the show; in Skatoony North America, this extends to the web extras available on the Skatoony website.
-The first round always ends with having one live-kid and a cartoon contestant being eliminated.
+The losing contestants are catapulted into a factory containing something nasty, such as 'Compost World', 'Leftover School Dinners Dump', 'Used Nappy Dump (UK version) / Dirty Diaper Factory (North American version)' or 'Concrete Pillow Factory', and then they are (sometimes) not seen for the remainder of the episode.
+Vignettes featuring eliminated animated contestants (and on occasion, eliminated child contestants) interacting with Chudd or the Earl (and, on Skatoony North America, Charles La Puck, their boss ([Tony Eagle-Eyes in the UK])) also appear during the progression of the show; in Skatoony North America, this extends to the web extras available on the Skatoony website.
+The first round always ends with having one child contestant and a cartoon contestant being eliminated.

 At the end of the third round, only 1 of the 2 remaining contestants gets eliminated through ejection, based on who has the lowest score at the end of the round.
 At the end of three rounds, the remaining contestant takes on the Skatoony Quiz Champ Challenge, where they must answer ten questions correctly in 90 seconds.
-After 45 seconds, the clock will temporarily stop, and Earl's Halfway Deal will be offered, trading in time for correct answers: in the UK version, deals offered were inconsistent in season 1, in seasons 2 and 3 of the UK version and all seasons of the NA version the deals offered were as follows depending on the player's score:
+After 45 seconds, the clock will temporarily stop, and Earl's Halfway Deal will be offered, trading in time for correct answers: in the UK version, deals offered were inconsistent in season 1.
+In seasons 2 and 3 of the UK version and all seasons of the North American version, the deals offered were as follows depending on the player's score: